-Recently, many papers related to research on brain-computer interfaces (BCIs) have been published in the literature [1], [2].
-In the BCIs, brain activity signals are measured using near infra-red spectroscopy (NIRS) [3]-[5] and electroencephalographic (EEG) devices [6].
+Recently, many papers on brain-computer interfaces (BCIs) have been published in the literature [1].
+In the BCIs, brain activity signals are measured using near infra-red spectroscopy (NIRS) [2]-[4] and electroencephalographic (EEG) devices [5].
 Then the discriminant model is used to extract the signals discriminated boundaries in order to control an external computer.
-However, large amounts of data are required to identify the discriminated boundary.
-In addition, the external computer is unable to follow dynamic changes as the identified model uses prior brain activity data.
-In a different approach, ensemble learning models [7]-[9] are applied to the pattern classification problems.
+However, the external computer is unable to follow dynamic changes as the identified model uses prior brain activity data.
+In a different approach, ensemble learning models [6], [7] are applied to the pattern classification problems.
 The ensemble learning model consists of multiple weak classifiers, and the final output is determined by the result of a majority rule decision between the weak classifiers, done to improve overall discriminant accuracy.
-AdaBoost [10]-[12] is a remarkable boosting method among ensemble learning models; it assigns high weights to the misclassified data and thus labels data so that the next iteration of the classifier model and focus on the misclassified data.
+AdaBoost [8], [9] is a remarkable boosting method among ensemble learning models; it assigns high weights to the misclassified data and thus labels data so that the next iteration of the classifier model and focus on the misclassified data.

-In this paper, we propose a new boosting algorithm for BCI, which interpolates data around misclassified data using a given probability density function.
-We call our method pdi-Boosting (Probabilistic Data Interpolation-Boosting) [13]-[15].
-In other words, misclassified data for the classifier model is not labeled by weights as in AdaBoost.
+In this paper, we evaluate our boosting algorithm for BCI, which interpolates data around misclassified data using a given probability density function.
+We call our method pdi-Boosting (Probabilistic Data Interpolation-Boosting) [10]-[12].
+The misclassified data for the classifier model is not labeled by weights as in AdaBoost.
 Instead, the discriminant model is characterized by the addition to the existing data of new data generated around the misclassified data using the given probability density function.
-Therefore, as pdi-Boosting generates interpolated data around the misclassified data, we can overcome the classical BCI problem of decreasing reliability in the discriminant model resulting from the decrease in the number of overall data.
-In addition, we can obtain a discriminant boundary with inherent robustness, and the external computer is able follow dynamic changes in the environment.
-First, we formulate the pdi-Boosting algorithm and discuss the characteristics of pdi-Boosting by a simple numerical example where we add various amounts of disturbances.
+Therefore, as pdi-Boosting generates interpolated data around the misclassified data, we can obtain a discriminant boundary with inherent robustness, and the external computer is able follow dynamic changes in the environment.
+First, we formulate the pdi-Boosting algorithm and discuss the characteristics of pdi-Boosting by simple numerical examples where we add various amounts of disturbances.
 Second, we apply our novel method to an experiment in which brain activity is measured using a NIRS device to demonstrate the effectiveness of pdi-Boosting.